Chroma-CITI/namosim/README.md

 pip install -r requirements.txt
 ```

+> Note : For Ubuntu 22.04 and above, since it uses Python > 3.10, as there is no Pypi build of Box2D at the moment, you may need to execute the following command to get the library installed :
+> ```bash
+> python -m pip install "git+https://github.com/pybox2d/pybox2d.git@2.3.10#egg=Box2D"
+> ```

 You should be all set to start experimenting !
 Individual experiments can be easily launched through python tests, like in the command below that should launch all scenarios presented in our ICRA2022 paper submission:

 ```bash